Please note: Regulations for the 2021-22 season are subject to change in response to the ongoing COVID-19 pandemic.

 ICR ii In the event that these regulations contradict the BUCS general regulations, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.

-ICR iii In the event that these regulations contradict those of the Laws of Cricket, together with any experimental rules and conditions laid down by the England & Wales Cricket Board for the recreational game in the preceding cricket season, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.
+ICR iii In the event that these regulations contradict the Laws of Cricket, together with any experimental rules and conditions laid down by the England & Wales Cricket Board for the recreational game in the preceding cricket season, these BUCS sport specific regulations will supersede, unless specifically stated otherwise.

 ICR 1 Championships BUCS will host annually Men’s and Women’s Indoor Cricket Championships as listed in Appendix 1 (‘BUCS Competition Offer and Associated BUCS Points’), subject to entry numbers.